mdn/content/files/en-us/web/performance/speculative_loading/index.md

 ### `<link rel="dns-prefetch">`

-[`<link rel="dns-prefetch">`](/en-US/docs/Web/HTML/Attributes/rel/dns-prefetch) provides a hint to browsers that the user is likely to need resources from the specified resource's origin, and therefore the browser can likely improve performance by preemptively performing DNS resolution for that origin.
+[`<link rel="dns-prefetch">`](/en-US/docs/Web/HTML/Attributes/rel/dns-prefetch) provides a hint to browsers that the user is likely to need resources from the specified resource's origin, and therefore the browser may be able to improve performance by preemptively performing DNS resolution for that origin.
 It is identical to `<link rel="preconnect">` except that it only handles the DNS part.

 Again, browser support is widespread, and it has no benefit on same-origin requests because the connection is already open.